Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 robbert.degroot@hexagon.com<br />zekaric@gmail.com

-# 2 - MIFF Format: Base
+# 2 - Format: Base

 There are two representations of the format.
 A Text file and a Binary file representation.
 They will both contain exactly the same data and be exactly the same in feature set.
 The Binary file may have the advantage of possibly being slightly more compact and slightly faster in reading and writing.